Contemporary clowning: Notable performers

 Many of the top awards and nominations at the Edinburgh Fringe Festival have gone to clown performances in recent years.
 Among the fringe winners is Natalie Palamides, who won a Total Theatre Award in 2018 with Nate: A One Man Show that was later produced for Netflix by Amy Poehler.

 In 2023, Julia Masli, an Estonian-born clown, was considered a breakout performer for her show ha ha ha ha ha ha ha, which featured Masli in Victorian costume asking audience members about their problems, which she then proceeded to try to solve.

+Many alumni of the École Philippe Gaulier have become notable actors, directors, and comedians.
+Alumni practicing as clowns include Masli, Zach Zucker, and Phil Burgers.

+Clown and performance artist Alex Tatarsky has toured their solo clown shows Sad Boys in Harpy Land, which ran at Playwrights Horizons in 2023, and Americana Psychobabble, which had stops at the Edinburgh Fringe and at Jacob's Pillow.
+Tatarsky was included in the 2024 Whitney Biennial.